 Corded or cordless?

 Also, consider what spaces you will need to vacuum.
-Dyson’s ball technology is great for getting into corners and under furniture, while the best cordless vacuum will make it easier to get to those hard-to-reach areas and also allow you to vacuum your car.
+Dyson’s ball technology is easier to maneuver around and into corners, while the best cordless vacuum will make it easier to get to those hard-to-reach areas and also allow you to vacuum your car.

 What about robot vacuum cleaners?

-Some may prefer a vacuum cleaner with a bag, but it's worth bearing in mind that you'll have to keep buying new bags, making it more expensive in the long run.
-While a bagless cleaner can be messier to empty if it's a lightweight model you can lift the machine to your bin.
+Some may prefer a vacuum cleaner with a bag, especially those who are particularly allergy sensitive, but it's worth bearing in mind that you'll have to keep buying new bags, making them more expensive in the long run.
+While a bagless cleaner can be messier to empty, most are removable or can be directly lifted into the bin.